 George Cukor (My Fair Lady) directed from a screenplay by Donald Ogden Stewart (The Philadelphia Story).
 The script is based on a 1947 play by Noel Langley and actor Robert Morley (The African Queen and Who Is Killing the Great Chefs of Europe?).
 No attempts were made to reshape the material for the big screen.

-The film preserves the play’s main gimmick: the title character is never shown.
+Edward, My Son preserves the play’s main gimmick: the title character is never shown.
 This and the fact that one character breaks the fourth wall and talks to the audience only serve to remind people that they are watching something that originated on the stage.
 Depending on your movie sensibilities, this is either a flaw or an artistic choice.
 Putting that aside, the dialogue is often sharp and most actors are great.

-Kerr doesn’t even look like the same person and I’m not talking about the aging make-up.
+Kerr doesn’t even look like the same person and I’m not talking about aging make-up.
 Her walk, posture and manner of speech convey the idea of a broken older person.
 She also portrays an addict in a super-realistic manner.
 The word alcoholism is never used, but you understand her problem just by looking at her — Kerr is simply brilliant!

 I tend to like Tracy but there was something about his performance that didn’t ring true to me.
 Tracy looks stiff and self-conscious.
 Kerr wipes the floor with him and it’s fascinating to see this young British actress take down one of the sacred cows of American cinema.
 Also with Ian Hunter (The Adventures of Robin Hood) as Dr. Woodhope, Mervyn Johns (Dead of Night) as Tracy’s ill-fated business partner and Leueen MacGrath (Three Cases of Murder) as Tracy’s secretary and mistress.